Rockypocky77/ChancifySATPrep/sat8.md

 A) NO CHANGE
 B) Because the samples were contaminated, the results of the experiment were inconclusive.
 C) Because the samples were contaminated; the results of the experiment were inconclusive.
-D) Because the samples were contaminated the results of the experiment were inconclusive.
+D) Because the samples were contaminated, and the results of the experiment were inconclusive.

 54. Having monitored the data for several months, the scientists published their findings in a peer-reviewed journal.

 A) NO CHANGE
 B) The scientists published their findings after monitoring the data for several months.
-C) Their findings in a peer-reviewed journal were published by the scientists.
+C) The scientists' findings in a peer-reviewed journal were published.
 D) Publishing their findings in a peer-reviewed journal occurred.